Ajdin Zeljković: Career

 A transfer did not happen during the 2021–22 winter window, but when Zeljkovic scored 8 goals in the first half of 2022, despite Örgryte performing badly, he was finally picked up by Allsvenskan club IFK Värnamo.
 Zeljkovic was Örgryte's largest sale "in over a decade".

 Zeljkovic started the 2024 Allsvenskan in good scoring form, among others securing Värnamo's first victory with the lone goal in the match against Sirius.

+In January 2026, following IFK Värnamo's relegation from Allsvenskan, Zeljkovic transferred abroad for the first time in his career, joining Kazakh Premier League club FC Aktobe on a free transfer.